-The rate of autism in all regions of the world is high and it has a tremendous impact on children, their families, communities and societies.
+The rate of autism in all regions of the world is high and the lack of understanding has a tremendous impact on the individuals, their families and communities.

-Throughout its history, the United Nations family has promoted the rights and well-being of persons with disabilities, including children with developmental disabilities.
+Throughout its history, the United Nations family has celebrated diversity and promoted the rights and well-being of persons with disabilities, including children with learning differences and developmental disabilities.
 In 2008, the Convention on the Rights of Persons with Disabilities entered into force, reaffirming the fundamental principle of universal human rights for all.
 Its purpose is to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities, and to promote respect for their inherent dignity.
 It is a solid tool to foster an inclusive and caring society for all and to ensure that all children and adults with autism can lead full and meaningful lives.